TACC/life_sciences_ml_at_tacc/docs/section4/running_containers_on_hpc.rst

 previous section, this Dockerfile is a multi-stage build (see `Multi-stage builds <https://containers-at-tacc.readthedocs.io/en/latest/advanced/01.multistage.html>`_), which means that it will build the final image in multiple steps.

-In the first part of stage 1 (base stage), we're going to base our image on a tagged version (12.6.3-cudnn-runtime-ubuntu24.04) of the official NVIDIA CUDA image, label it ``base``, and then install some system updates and Python 3.12 using ``apt``, the package manager for Ubuntu/Debian.
+In stage 1 (base stage), we're going to base our image on a tagged version (12.6.3-cudnn-runtime-ubuntu24.04) of the official NVIDIA CUDA images, label it ``base``, and then install some system updates and Python 3.12 using ``apt``, the package manager for Ubuntu/Debian.

 .. code-block:: dockerfile